 - Read: Panda Recovery Guide

 We can’t deny the fact that many good sites might get penalized with this exact match domain penalty and it’s better to start working on Partial match domain names.
-Though, since low quality content is the major criteria for such penalty, you might get extra advantage with high quality content on exact matching domain name.
+Though, since the low quality content is the major criteria for such penalty, you might get an extra advantage with high-quality content on the exact matching domain name.

-Do share your experience with this new algo?
+Do share your experience with this new algorithm?
 Have you seen any traffic change or update after this new domain level penalty rolled out?